David Duncan Main: Medical training and early career (1874–1881)

-Main finished his business education at Glasgow University, and then pursued medical training with aid from the Edinburgh Medical Missionary Society, at the University of Edinburgh, another one of Scotland's four ancient universities.
+Main finished his business education at Glasgow University, and then pursued medical training with support from the Edinburgh Medical Missionary Society, at the University of Edinburgh..
 He also studied medicine in Glasgow, and took the Triple Qualification of the Scottish Corporations in 1881.
-He graduated medical school in 1881, after forming many relationships with other medical colleagues.
-During his medical service training (1877—1881) Main and his fellow students worked in the slums of Edinburgh and held open air meetings to give sermons.
-It is during this time that Main and his friend Dr. Arthur Neve formed the Church Missionary Society (CMS) Medical Auxiliary, to interest their fellow students in foreign service missions.
+He graduated medical school that year.
+During his training (1877—1881) Main with fellow students worked in the slums of Edinburgh and preached at open air meetings.
+With his friend Dr. Arthur Neve, Main at this period formed the Church Missionary Society (CMS) Medical Auxiliary, to interest other students in foreign service missions.

-While in Hangzhou, Main and his wife studied Mandarin for several hours a day for three weeks.
+In Hangzhou, Main and his wife studied Mandarin Chinese.

 Work abroad

-Main married Florence Nightingale Smith in 1881; she had also worked in the slums of Edinburgh as a service woman in the Free Breakfast Mission and the Cowgate Medical Mission.
-Main had initially requested to be assigned work in India, however after hearing of the pressing need for doctors in China he consented to a change in appointment, and he was assigned to the Mid-China mission.
-Main and his wife sailed for China in September 1881, where they stayed for 46 years, returning home briefly in 1890, 1899, and 1910 for holidays.
+Main married Florence Nightingale Smith in 1881; she had also worked in the slums of Edinburgh, as a service woman in the Free Breakfast Mission and the Cowgate Medical Mission.
+Main had initially requested to be assigned work in India, but was asked to choose China, and was assigned to the Mid-China mission.
+Main and his wife sailed for China in September 1881, where they stayed for 46 years, returning to the United Kingdom in 1890, 1899, and 1910.

-They were welcomed by Dr. James Galt and his wife and Reverend Arthur Elwin and his wife at Hangzhou.
-The city was known as "Heaven Below" to the natives, due to the scenery that surrounded the city.
-Upon their arrival, Hangzhou was in a poverty and disease stricken state due to the aftermath of the Taiping Rebellion of 1861, which left the streets full of debris.
-Opium was widely used during this time period; thus many areas of the city were filled with recovering addicts.
+They were welcomed by Dr. James Galt and his wife, and Rev. Arthur Elwin and his wife, at Hangzhou.
+Upon their arrival, Hangzhou was in a poor state, the aftermath of the Taiping Rebellion of 1861.
+The streets were full of debris, opium was widely used, period, and some areas of the city were filled with addicts.